 Seattle Angels (charity code 1482700): Seattle Angels walk alongside children in the foster care system, as well as their caretakers, offering consistent support through intentional giving, relationship building and mentorship.
 We do this by pairing community volunteers with fostering families.

 Friends of Youth (Charity Code 0316260): A continuum of youth/family services, residential treatment, foster care, substance abuse services, transitional housing, shelter, outreach support for young families, counseling and youth development.

 Know of other donation drives or opportunities to support Washington kids headed back to school?
-Drop it in the comments!
+Drop them in the comments!